-Payroll Tax Cut In this policy response, employee-side payroll taxes are reduced for a period of 8 quarters.
+Payroll tax cut.
+In this policy response, employee-side payroll taxes are reduced for a period of eight quarters.
 During this period, which continues irrespective of whether the recession continues or ends, employed consumers’ income is increased by 2 percent.
 The income of unemployed consumers is unchanged by this policy.
-Consumers also believe there is a fifty-fifty chance that the tax cut will be extended by another two years if the recession has not ended when the first tax cut expires.
+Consumers also believe there is a 50–50 chance that the tax cut will be extended by another two years if the recession has not ended when the first tax cut expires.

-Financing the policies Some work in the HA macro literature has shown that if taxes are raised immediately to offset any fiscal stimulus, results can be very different than they would be if, as occurs in reality, recessionary policies are debt financed.
+Financing the policies.
+Some work in the HA macro literature has shown that if taxes are raised immediately to offset any fiscal stimulus, results can be very different than they would be if, as occurs in reality, recessionary policies are debt financed.
 Typical fiscal rules assume that any increase in debt gets financed over a long interval.
-Since much of our analysis effectively normalizes our policies’ size so that the total cost of each policy (and herefore the associated debt) is the same, almost all of the effects of any particular fiscal rule should be very similar for each of our policies, so long as the great majority of the debt is repaid after the short recessionary period that is our main focus.
+Since much of our analysis effectively normalizes our policies’ size so that the total cost of each policy (and therefore the associated debt) is the same, almost all of the effects of any particular fiscal rule should be very similar for each of our policies so long as the great majority of the debt is repaid after the short recessionary period that is our main focus.

 To keep our analysis as simple as possible, we assume that our policies are debt financed and that none of the policy-induced government debt is repaid during that short period.
 Any of a variety of fiscal rules could be imposed for the period following our short period of interest, but we did not want to choose any particular fiscal rule in order to avoid making a choice that should have little consequence for our key question.
-Advocates of alternative fiscal rules likely already have intuitions about how such rules’ economic consequences differ, but under our approach those consequences should be nearly the same for all three policies we consider.
+Advocates of alternative fiscal rules likely already have intuitions about how such rules’ economic consequences differ, but under our approach, those consequences should be nearly the same for all three policies we consider.
 Alternative choices of fiscal rules should therefore not affect the ranking of policies that is our main focus.

-Aggregate Demand Effects
+Aggregate demand effects

 Our baseline model is a partial equilibrium model that does not include any feedback from aggregate consumption to income.
 In an extension to the model, we add aggregate demand effects during the recession.
-With this extension, any changes in consumption away from the steady state consumption level feed back into labor income.
-Aggregate demand effects are evaluated as:
+With this extension, any changes in consumption away from the steady-state consumption level feed back into labor income.
+Aggregate demand effects are evaluated as

 (